salabs/TestArchiver/test_archiver/schemas/README.md

 -   `setup_elapsed` total time of the item setup (milliseconds)

+-   `critical` weather the test is critical or not (boolean, Robot Framework specific null in other cases)

 -   `log_messages` timestamp, log_level and message string up to 2000 characters

 -   `test_tags` tags set for the test case